-Formatting pictures in PowerPoint, including using the PowerPoint Format Painter, can make it easier to personalize your presentation.
+Formatting pictures in PowerPoint can make it easier to personalize your presentation.

 There are a variety of ways to format the pictures in your slide show.
 The picture tools in PowerPoint make it easy to personalize and modify the images in interesting ways.
 PowerPoint allows you to change the picture style and shape, add a border, crop and compress pictures, add artistic effects, and more.